ebi-uniprot/rsshelp2md/export/help/markdown/sequence_annotation.md

 | [Turn](http://www.uniprot.org/manual/turn)                      | Turns within the experimentally determined protein structure                                            |
 | [Beta strand](http://www.uniprot.org/manual/strand)             | Beta strand regions within the experimentally determined protein structure                              |

 The exact boundaries of the described sequence feature, as well as its length, are provided.
-When a feature is known to extend beyond the position that is given in this section, the endpoint specification will be preceded by '\<' (less than) for features which continue to the N-terminal direction or by '\>' (greater than) for features which continue to the C-terminal direction.
+When a feature is known to extend beyond the position that is given in this section, the endpoint specification will be preceded by '&lt;' (less than) for features which continue to the N-terminal direction or by '&gt;' (greater than) for features which continue to the C-terminal direction.

 Example: [P62756](http://www.uniprot.org/uniprotkb/P62756#ptm%5Fprocessing)